-The Samsung Galaxy S20 series has lived up to the hype in some ways but has been a letdown in others, especially in terms of early bugs and high prices.
-So it's not a surprise that some are already looking ahead to the Samsung Galaxy S30.
+The Samsung Galaxy S20 series has earned a mixed reception this year due to its launch bugs and high prices, so it's not a surprise that some are already looking ahead to next year's Samsung Galaxy S30.

-Of course, it's still very early in the Galaxy S30 rumor cycle, but we've already seen some leaks for Samsung's next flagships.
+Of course, it's still very early in the Galaxy S30 rumor cycle, especially with the Galaxy Note 20 still to come in a month's time.
+But we've already seen some leaks for Samsung's next Galaxy S phone.
 And we also have our own wishlist for the Galaxy S30 series.

 Based on the earliest rumors, it looks like Samsung could finally deliver a true full-screen phone in the Galaxy S30 and an even more sophisticated camera system.
 But there are plenty of other areas for improvement based on our Galaxy S20 review, Galaxy S20 Plus review and Galaxy S20 Ultra review.